ogr09/phantomjs_doc_ja/API-Reference.md

 <a name="webpage-onClosing" />
 #### onClosing ####
 **Introduced:** PhantomJS 1.7
 This callback is invoked whenever the top-level page or one of its child pages (e.g. created via [`window.open`](https://developer.mozilla.org/docs/DOM/window.open)) are closed.
-It takes one argument, which is a reference to the page that is closing.
+It takes one argument, `closingPage`, which is a reference to the page that is closing.
+Once the `onClosing` handler has finished executing (returned), the WebPage object `closingPage` will become invalid.

 Example:
 ```javascript